The One Thing

 The one thing isn’t a goal, a reset, or a promise of change.

-It’s a single, meaningful practice you choose, not because it fixes everything, but because it’s worth returning to.
+It’s a single, meaningful focus you choose, not because it fixes everything, but because it’s worth returning to.

 The one thing stays the same when life gets busy, when motivation fades, and when the calendar turns.